 Your typical 9-5 job might let you can hang up your hat at the end of day.
-But is that helping you achieve your dreams?
+But are you learning to build an empire?

 Would you be happier as an entrepreneurial empire builder, reaching higher pay but having more fluid work demands on your time?

 Neither route is wrong.
 It all depends on what’s most important to you.